aurora-is-near/one-click-sdk-go/docs/GetExecutionStatusResponse.md

 ### NewGetExecutionStatusResponse

-`func NewGetExecutionStatusResponse(quoteResponse QuoteResponse, status string, updatedAt time.Time, swapDetails SwapDetails, ) *GetExecutionStatusResponse`
+`func NewGetExecutionStatusResponse(correlationId string, quoteResponse QuoteResponse, status string, updatedAt time.Time, swapDetails SwapDetails, ) *GetExecutionStatusResponse`

 NewGetExecutionStatusResponse instantiates a new GetExecutionStatusResponse object This constructor will assign default values to properties that have it defined,